nmokey/klein-bottle/docs/index.markdown

 - genus of 1, loosely meaning it has one hole
 - non-orientable genus of 2

 Those first three are the most well-known properties, so let's break them down.
-If you have two pieces of paper and connect them, the edges that have been joined are "lost".
+We know that a Klein bottle is one-sided from when we defined non-orientability: you can't consistently assign normal vectors along the surface, so there's only one side (again, imagine the meandering ant).
+Next, if you have two pieces of paper and connect them, the edges that have been joined are "lost".
 So what if we do the same with Möbius strips?
 Well, each strip has one edge, so if we connect them, both should be lost: we end up with a surface that has no edges - the Klein bottle.
 Neat!
-The Klein bottle also has zero volume because it does not doesn't separate the universe into two parts.
+Finally, the Klein bottle also has zero volume because it doesn't separate the universe into two parts.

 Yet another, more generalized and abstract way to define one: The solid Klein bottle is the non-orientable version of a solid torus.
-The Klein bottle's fundamental polygon is given below.
+The Klein bottle's fundamental polygon, along with a couple other common ones, are given below.

 ![polygons](/assets/images/polygons.png){:width="90%"}